 Addictions counselors work with patients suffering from substance abuse problems and other addictions such as gambling.
 According to the U.S. Bureau of Labor Statistics (BLS), addictions counselors develop recovery programs and coping strategies to avoid relapses (www.bls.gov).
 In addition to counseling addicts, they may conduct sessions with family members and friends.
 In serious cases, they may refer a patient to a psychiatrist or other medical professional.

-The BLS indicated that employment for substance abuse and behavioral disorder counselors was expected to increase 31% from 2012-2022, which is significantly faster than average.
+The BLS indicated that employment for substance abuse and behavioral disorder counselors is expected to increase 22% from 2014-2024, which is significantly faster than average.
 As awareness of the benefits of counseling has grown, more individuals have sought these counselors' services.
 According to the National Institute on Drug Abuse, both government agencies and employers now fund drug treatment programs (www.nida.nih.gov).
 Another factor spurring the growth of addictions counseling is that many states are referring non-violent and first-time drug offenders to treatment rather than prison.

-In May 2013, the BLS reported that addictions counselors earned a mean wage of $41,090 annually, with most earning salaries between $25,200 and $60,160.
-The highest-paying industries included education and nursing.
+The BLS reported that addictions counselors earned a median wage of $39,980 annually in May, 2015, with most earning salaries between $25,860 and $63,030.
+The highest-paying industries included junior colleges and scientific research and development services.

 Becoming an Addictions Counselor